Professor Jane Duckett

 PhD supervision

-Jane is an experienced and enthusiastic supervisor.
+Jane is an experienced supervisor.
 She welcomes enquiries and applications from students interested in doctoral research projects in contemporary Chinese government and public policy - e.g. health, education or anti-poverty policy.
 Applicants will need very good Chinese and English language skills, as well as training in contemporary Chinese studies or social science research.
 Jane's doctoral students benefit from a lively and welcoming research environment that includes the Scottish Centre for China Research.

 - Edwards, David